DaiQiangReal/My-C-homewo/README.md

 # My-C-homewo
-Homework of my C learning in college
+* Homework of my C learning in college.